PrzemyslawMaresz/PrzemyslawMaresz/README.md

-# 👋 Hi, I’m Przemyslaw Maresz
+## 👋 Hi, I’m Przemek
-## I study Computer Science at AGH UST in Poland
+I study Computer Science and Inteligent Systems at [AGH University Of Science and Technology](https://www.agh.edu.pl) in Cracow.